prpole/dissertation/chapter1/main.md

 for responsible resource use into the twentieth century [@ross_man_1975 51, 53, 57, 59; see also @stegner_beyond_1992].
-But on the other hand, Ward articulates a vision of the human's place in nature that seems contrary to the spirit of limitation that has motivated the modern Anthropocene movement.
+But on the other hand, Ward articulates a vision of the human's place in nature that seems contrary to the spirit of limitation that has motivated environmentalism in the Anthropocene.
 In Ward's view, the human is both the end-product of evolution and the agent that takes over where evolution leaves off---both part of nature and the end of it.
 This complicated dual role justifies the "laying open of her [nature's] bowels" for experimentation, an explicitly Baconian perspective that understands the human as the rightful "master" of non-human organisms and processes [@ward_dynamic_1926 11-2].
 The Wardian view of nature promotes absolute mastery without exploitation---Prometheanism in the name of stewardship.[^prometheanism]

 [^prometheanism]: explain prometheanism; use robinson article.